 Once the anomalies are found by these interacting machine learning algorithms, a whole other layer of machine learning – one that utilizes deep neural networks, among other clustering and similarity algorithms – works to discover the relationships between metrics so that the flood of discovered anomalies can be distilled down to a much more manageable number of correlated incidents, which can then be investigated by human experts.

-By filtering out the massive amount of insurmountable data and pinpointing the issues at hand, we can extract actionable insights effortlessly from the anomalies, which empowers us to turn issues into opportunities and errors into learning curves.
+By filtering out the massive amount of data and pinpointing the issues at hand, we can extract actionable insights effortlessly from each anomaly, which empowers companies to turn incidents into opportunities and errors into learning curves.